 - …

-- Guards who fall asleep on duty
+Clichés to Avoid: Guards who fall asleep on duty…

+On the surface, the protagonist’s goal seems to be the most important, but the inner motivation driving your character toward this goal (despite pain, suffering, fear, setbacks, and sacrifice) is what really draws readers in.
 Understanding the four cornerstones of character arc and how they frame a story is paramount for today’s writers.
-To help with this, we have integrated our popular Character Motivation Thesaurus into our online library at One Stop For Writers.
+To help with this, we have integrated this Character Motivation Thesaurus into our online library at One Stop For Writers.

-Each entry has been enhanced to provide even more information about your character’s motivation, and is cross-referenced with our other thesauruses for easy searchability.
+Each entry has been enhanced to provide even more information about your character’s motivation and is cross-referenced with our other thesauruses for easy searchability.
 We’ve also included a must-see tutorial on Character Motivation.
-Interested in seeing these expanded character motivation entries?
-Head on over and take advantage of our FREE TRIAL!

 Angela is a writing coach, international speaker, and bestselling author who loves to travel, teach, empower writers, and pay-it-forward.
 She also is a founder of One Stop For Writers, a portal to powerful, innovative tools to help writers elevate their storytelling.